Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer:**

-In JavaScript, all object keys are strings (unless it's a Symbol).
+In JavaScript, all object keys are strings (unless it\'s a Symbol).
 Even though we might not _type_ them as strings, they are always converted into strings under the hood.

 JavaScript interprets (or unboxes) statements.
 When we use bracket notation, it sees the first opening bracket `[` and keeps going until it finds the closing bracket `]`.
 Only then, it will evaluate the statement.